domlawlor/domlawlor.com/cv.md

 *July 2021 - August 2022*
 Published titles - Call of Duty: Vanguard, Call of Duty: Modern Warfare 2

-Worked on all aspects connected to networking and online.
-In the in-house C++ COD engine.
+Worked on all aspects connected to networking and online for the in-house C++ COD engine.
 Areas of work included, gameplay synchronization, party/lobby setup, dedicated and listen servers.
+  * Undertook responsibility for features such as Clan Leaderboards.
+Involved large amount of work across teams and studios to create a feature that will continue into future games
   * Large focus on debugging and fixing crash dumps near the release of the game.
-Requiring strong skills in debugging and assembly understanding
+Required strong skills in debugging and good understanding of x86-64 assembly code
-  * Undertook responsibility for features such as Clan Leadederboards.
-Involved large amount of work across teams and studios to create a feature that will continue into future games
-  * Gain experience working in a very large team across multiple studios and disciplines all around the world
+  * Gained experience working in a very large team across multiple studios and disciplines all around the world

 ---